The Commission is composed of 13 members: the president, the two vice-presidents and ten part-time members.

 The members are appointed by the National Assembly of Quebec.

 Mr. Philippe-André Tessier was appointed President by the National Assembly on February 28, 2019.
 Vice-President in charge of the Charter mandate since December 2017, Mr. Tessier had been acting as Interim President since March 15, 2018.
-Prior to his appointment, Mr.Tessier was Practice Group Leader of Robinson Sheppard Shapiro’s Labour Law Group, acting both as a lawyer and as a Certified Industrial Relations Counsellor.
-A graduate of Université de Montréal, he is a member of the Québec Bar and a member of Ordre des conseillers en ressources humaines et relations industrielles agréés du Québec (Quebec order of chartered human resources and industrial relations advisors).
-He is also a certified director of the Collège des administrateurs de société.
-Listed as a leading transportation law practitioner by Best Lawyers in Canada from 2012 until his appointment, his practice focused on labour and employment law under both federal and provincial jurisdictions.
+Prior to his appointment, Mr.Tessier was a partner and Practice Group Leader of Robinson Sheppard Shapiro’s Labour Law Group, and his practice focused on labor and employment law, and administrative law.

 Vice-president responsible for the youth mandate